 15% of the successful bid (minimum $14) per lot.

-The Coinage of Augustus Saint-Gaudens is an issue-by-issue examination of these two artistically inspired series of gold coins.
+Saint-Gaudens Double Eagles is an issue-by-issue examination of this artistically inspired series of gold coins.

 Order Now!
 Just $95

 Calculate Standard Domestic Shipping Sales Tax information | PCGS Guarantee of Grade and Authenticity